Skip to main content

 test.write.csv('grp_matnr', sep=';')

-We created a tab in Excel where we added the result of the CSV that we exported and the same calculation of the script but carried out in Excel, each with its corresponding columns, as follows:
+We create a tab in Excel where we add the result of the exported CSV and the same calculation from the script but done in Excel, each with their corresponding columns, as follows:

-This will directly show us which values are different from that of our Script and will allow us to focus our analysis on a few pieces of data, instead of thousands of them.
+This will directly show us which values differ from our script and will allow us to focus our analysis on a few data points instead of thousands of them.

-On the other hand, we can find the case that some values of the columns are altering the calculations of the script or are disabling its calculation from squaratures.
-To correct this, we can generate scripts that transform the resulting data or the ingested data.
-For example, it was then identified that the use of double quotes in some of the values caused problems, so it is removed from the script.
+On the other hand, we may encounter cases where some column values are altering the script’s calculations or disabling their calculation from the reconciliations.
+To fix this, we can generate scripts that transform the resulting data or the ingested data.
+For example, below it was identified that the use of double quotes in some values caused problems, so they are removed from the script.

 df = dataframes_dict['main']